Bajajsingh/IT241021_Exam_M05/Q2B  interface   Settings .md

 firstly right click on start menu and choose Settings  Then, select Accounts from the menu on the left, and scroll down to the Account settings area.

-There are several options available from the Accounts settings page:
+There are several options available from the Accounts settings

 Your info